AbuEnayetSiddique/AbusBooksStore/AbusBookStore/README.txt

 Modified the ProductController.cs
 Modified the API call to include the Category and CoverType properites Commented out the Upsert post method

+0620
+Added Title / ISBN / Price / Author / Category properties to product.js file
+And added thoes to Index.xshtml as Table Header.